Deciding on the Right Treatment

 Some people find that a routine of moist heat, exercise and ice helps TMD symptoms.
 Start by applying moist heat to the side of your face and temple.
 This relaxes tight muscles that may be causing spasms.
 Try to do this for about 10 minutes.
 Then do a few simple stretching exercises, like this one:

 Your dentist may recommend other exercises, too.
 End the routine by applying ice to the side of your face for about five minutes.
 Try doing this several times a day.
-Physical therapy often plays an important role in TMJ treatment..
+Physical therapy often plays an important role in treating patients with TMD.
 Your doctor may decide to refer you to a physical therapist.

 This can include:

-· Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen help relieve muscle pain and swelling.
-Most can be bought over the counter at chemists and grocery stores.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin or ibuprofen (Advil, Motrin), help relieve muscle pain and swelling.
+Most can be bought over the counter at pharmacies and grocery stores.